Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 ![Create a new feature flag in the Unleash Admin UI.](/img/use-case-new-flag.png)

 Next, name the new feature flag.
 The purpose of this flag is to manage the deployment of a new or incomplete feature.
 Therefore, the flag we are creating is considered a Release flag type.
 While release flags are invaluable, they should be short-lived to prevent codebase complexity and technical debt accumulation.
+Later in the tutorial, we will cover when to remove and archive these flags.

 ![Create a feature flag by filling out the form fields.](/img/use-case-create-tbd-flag.png)